rohini-sp/billy/README.md

 ## Installation

-To get started with Invoiceer, follow these steps:
+To get started with Billy - the Invoicer, follow these steps:

 ### Prerequisites